 Health of Animals Act and Regulations

 The Act and Regulations deal mostly with food safety, animal health and sanitation issues.
 They do regulate to some degree the artificial insemination sector.
 Importing and exporting germplasm and regulated animals (mammals and hatching eggs) requires a permit from the Minister (with some exceptions).
-They do not contain much guidance directly related to genetic diversity.
+The Act and regulations do not contain much guidance directly related to genetic diversity.

 Animal Pedigree Act